jamonholmgren/ProMotion/README.md

   ]
 ```

-### Using your own UIViewController or Formotion
+### Using your own UIViewController

-Sometimes you want to inherit from a different UIViewController than that provided by ProMotion,
+Sometimes you want to inherit from a different UIViewController other than that provided by ProMotion,
 such as when using [Formotion](https://github.com/clayallsopp/formotion).
-RubyMotion doesn't currently allow us to override built-in methods
+RubyMotion doesn't currently
-when including as a module, so there's a workaround for that.
+allow us to override built-in methods when including as a module, so there's a workaround for that.

 ```ruby
 class EventsScreen < Formotion::FormController # Can also be < UIViewController